90dy/typescript-template-engine/README.md

 This project uses GitHub Actions and semantic-release for automated publishing with semantic versioning.

-### Automated Publishing

-When changes are pushed to the main branch, the GitHub Actions workflow will:

-1. Determine the next version based on commit messages
-2. Update the version in package configurations
-3. Generate a changelog
-4. Create a GitHub release
-5. Build the packages using dnt
-6. Publish to npm, VSCode Marketplace, and JSR

 ### Commit Message Format

 This project follows the [Conventional Commits](https://www.conventionalcommits.org/) specification for commit messages: